Privacy Policy

 Authorized Agents: California residents may designate an authorized agent to make requests on their behalf.
 Authorized agents must provide proof of authorization (such as a power of attorney or signed written permission) and we may require identity verification from both the agent and the consumer.

-11.3 Virginia, Colorado, Connecticut, and Other State Rights
+11.3 Virginia, Colorado, Connecticut, Texas, and Other State Rights

-Residents of Virginia (VCDPA), Colorado (CPA), Connecticut (CTDPA), Utah (UCPA), and other states with comprehensive privacy laws may have similar rights including:
+Residents of Virginia (VCDPA), Colorado (CPA), Connecticut (CTDPA), Utah (UCPA), Texas (TDPA), and other U.S. states with comprehensive privacy laws may have similar rights including:

 • Right to access, correct, and delete personal data